Ryan McMahon Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.
+- The Guardians pitching staff ranks 27th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Guardians have a 3.97 team ERA that ranks 12th across all league pitching staffs.
+- The Guardians' 4.06 team ERA ranks 12th across all league pitching staffs.

-- Guardians pitchers combine to allow 21 home runs (one per game), the eighth-fewest in the league.
+- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (22 total, one per game).

-- Quantrill gets the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- Battenfield (0-1) gets the start for the Guardians, his third of the season.

-- In his last appearance on Wednesday against the Detroit Tigers, the righty threw six scoreless innings while surrendering four hits.
+- His last appearance came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Colorado Rockies while giving up hits.

-- In four games this season, the 28-year-old has a 4.15 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.